 Music Production for Games Certificate

-The Certificate in Music Production for Games Programme is now eligible for Springboard Applications for September 2017.
+The Certificate in Music Production for Games Programme is now eligible for Springboard Applications.
 For more information on Springboard eligibility and applications, please apply directly by clicking here.
-Application deadline date: 15th August 2017.

 The programme embraces learners from a variety of musical backgrounds.
 Focus will be on developing creative strategies by underpinning practical and theoretical knowledge of games music production techniques through creative assignments and industry relevant projects.
 By studying game development and game interactivity learners gain a deep understanding of how games are created and the crucial role music plays in modern day games.